bxljoy/mytodolist/README.md

 # Backend

-- Read the Vercel Documentation: [GHow can I use GitHub Actions with Vercel?](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel)
+- Read the Vercel Documentation: [How can I use GitHub Actions with Vercel?](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel)
 - Follow the guidance to create the .github/workflows/deploy-to-vercel.yml
 - Create your Vercel Access Token on Vercel Dashboard
 - Find your projectId and orgId on Vercel Dashboard